uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-verifier.md

 ---
-title: Onboarding Generic Verifier
+title: Getting started as a Generic Verifier
 toc: true
+toc_sticky: true
 excerpt: Learn how to onboard as a generic verifier
 ---

-# WORK-IN-PROGRESS - - - DO NOT USE!

-# Getting started as a generic verifier

 ## Sign-in or up to ePortal